≡ Menu

 For your information, Tesla has been not only profitable but also cash flow positive.
 As a result, Tesla’s cash on hand has massively expanded in recent years.

 In the following discussion, we will look into Tesla’s cash position and analyze the respective cash reserves over some time to see how the numbers have changed.
-In addition, we also will take a look at the operating cash flow and the respective cash margins.
+In addition, we will also take a look at the operating cash flow and the respective cash margins.

 Also, we will compare Tesla’s cash position with free cash flow to see how the two cash metrics correlate.
 Finally, we explore Tesla’s net cash from financing activities to see what the company does with the cash.